cyrichardson/docs-cloud-keep/api-docs/api-reference/methods/archived-ops/get-get-v1-order-info.rst

 Request
 -------

-The following table shows the URI parameters for the request:
+The following table shows the URI parameters for the request.

 +--------------------------+-------------------------+-------------------------+
 |Name                      |Type                     |Description              |